sensu-plugins/documentation/docs/installation_instructions.md

 ### Gems

-Installing via gem is the preferred method it one exists.
+Installing via gem is the preferred method if one exists.

 **Standard Installation**